microsoft/Dynamics365Commerce.ScaleUnit/src/ScaleUnitSample/Readme.md

 1. In VS Code hit the button *Run and Debug (Ctrl+Shift+D)*, a Drop Down Menu  with a green arrow will be displayed under the top navigation bar, select there *Debug with IIS*
 1. Make the following changes in the file [.vscode/tasks.json](./.vscode/tasks.json)
    - *baseProduct_Port* - you can keep the default port 446 or change it to any value you want.
 If you specify the port used by another application, the Base Installer deployment will detect that and ask you to provide another port.
-   - *baseProduct_SslCertFullPath* should point to the SSL certificate used by CSU Web Site to be capable of HTTPS communication.
+   - *baseProduct_SslCertFullPath* - should point to the SSL certificate used by CSU Web Site to be capable of HTTPS communication.
 For this non-Production setup the certificate can be a Self-Signed one and it  must be stored in LocalMachine/Personal certificate store.
 To generate the certificate follow the steps:
       1. Open IIS and double-click the icon representing your machine name
       1. Double-click *Server Certificates* icon
       1. On right hand side click the link *Create Self-Signed Certificate...*
       1. A popup will be opened and will ask you to provide a friendly name of the certificate.
 Specify there Fully Qualified Domain Name (FQDN) of your machine which includes the machine name itself as well as a domain if it is joined into one.
-You can find out FQDN by executing the Powershell ```[System.Net.Dns]::GetHostEntry("")```.
+You can find out FQDN by executing the PowerShell ```[System.Net.Dns]::GetHostEntry("")```.
 FQDN can also be retrieved from the System widget of the Windows Control Panel, look there into the field *Full computer name*.
       1. Keep the default value for the certificate store - *Personal*
       1. Once you click *OK* button, find just created certificate in the list and double click it
       1. Select the tab *Details* and locate a Thumbprint there
       1. Copy/paste the thumbprint into a text editor, make it uppercased and specify it at the end of the predefined template for the option *baseProduct_SslCertFullPath* so it should look similar to: store:///My/LocalMachine?FindByThumbprint=**YourThumbprintGoesHere**

       Note: the Base Installer requires 2 more certificates, so there are 3 certificates in total.
 For all production deployments 3 different certificates should be created for security reasons but for this dev setup you may decide to save time and use the same certificate for all 3 configuration options if this is not against your policies.
 In this case you can provide the same thumbprint in the 2 options described below.
-   - *baseProduct_RetailServerCertFullPath* In the way similar to the above, you need to update this parameter with the thumbprint of the certificate you will create.
+   - *baseProduct_RetailServerCertFullPath* - in the way similar to the above, you need to update this parameter with the thumbprint of the certificate you will create.
 This certificate will be used to represent Retail Server's Identity, which is used, for instance, when CSU issues security tokens used in POS scenarios.
 To create this certificate follow the same process as for the above SSL certificate but specify any FriendlyName you want, for instance, RsTestIdentity.
 You will need this certificate later while setting up AAD application.
-   - *baseProduct_AsyncClientCertFullPath* This certificate is used by Async Client when it acquires a security token from AAD for a sake of communication with HQ.
+   - *baseProduct_AsyncClientCertFullPath* - this certificate is used by Async Client when it acquires a security token from AAD for a sake of communication with HQ.
 Follow the same approach as above to create the certificate and similarly name it as you want, for instance, *AsyncClientTestIdentity*.
-   - *baseProduct_RetailServerAadClientId* AAD Application Client ID representing Retail Server's identity which is used, for instance, when CSU issues security tokens used in POS scenarios.
-Follow the steps under \#3 described [here](https://community.dynamics.com/ax/b/axforretail/posts/how-to-point-cpos-to-use-your-own-azure-ad-application) to create the application and retrieve its *Application (client) ID*.
+   - *baseProduct_RetailServerAadClientId* - AAD Application Client ID representing Retail Server's identity which is used, for instance, when CSU issues security tokens used in POS scenarios.
+Follow the steps described [here](https://community.dynamics.com/ax/b/axforretail/posts/how-to-point-cpos-to-use-your-own-azure-ad-application) to create the application and retrieve its *Application (client) ID*.
-   - *baseProduct_RetailServerAadResourceId* This is the resource ID of the above registered AAD application.
-Supply here the value described as *Application ID URI* in 3c [here](https://community.dynamics.com/ax/b/axforretail/posts/how-to-point-cpos-to-use-your-own-azure-ad-application).
+   - *baseProduct_RetailServerAadResourceId* - this is the resource ID of the above registered AAD application.
+Supply the value described as *Application ID URI* [here](https://community.dynamics.com/ax/b/axforretail/posts/how-to-point-cpos-to-use-your-own-azure-ad-application).
-   - *baseProduct_CposAadClientId* This is AAD Application Client ID representing your Cloud POS.
-Follow the step \#4 [here](https://community.dynamics.com/ax/b/axforretail/posts/how-to-point-cpos-to-use-your-own-azure-ad-application) to create the application and retrieve its *Application (client) ID*.
-This completes CSU/CPOS setup in AAD, make sure to follow the step \#6 from [here](https://community.dynamics.com/ax/b/axforretail/posts/how-to-point-cpos-to-use-your-own-azure-ad-application) to complete required setup in HQ.
+   - *baseProduct_CposAadClientId* - this is AAD Application Client ID representing your Cloud POS.
+Follow the steps described [here](https://community.dynamics.com/ax/b/axforretail/posts/how-to-point-cpos-to-use-your-own-azure-ad-application) to create the application and retrieve its *Application (client) ID*.
+This completes CSU/CPOS setup in AAD, make sure to follow the step \#4 from [here](https://community.dynamics.com/ax/b/axforretail/posts/how-to-point-cpos-to-use-your-own-azure-ad-application) to complete required setup in HQ.
-   - *baseProduct_AsyncClientAadClientId* This is the AAD Application Client ID used by Async Client when it needs to authenticate with HQ.
-To create this application register one more AAD application by following 3a-3b from [here](https://community.dynamics.com/ax/b/axforretail/posts/how-to-point-cpos-to-use-your-own-azure-ad-application).
+   - *baseProduct_AsyncClientAadClientId* - this is the AAD Application Client ID used by Async Client when it needs to authenticate with HQ.
+To create this application register one more AAD application by following steps from [here](https://community.dynamics.com/ax/b/axforretail/posts/how-to-point-cpos-to-use-your-own-azure-ad-application).
 To register just created application with HQ follow \#2 from [here](https://community.dynamics.com/ax/b/axforretail/posts/service-to-service-authentication-in-ax7)
-   - *baseProduct_Config* Specify the file name, without a full path, corresponding to the Channel Database Configuration downloadable from HQ as described in the bullet 4 of the section [Download the CSU installer](https://docs.microsoft.com/en-us/dynamics365/commerce/dev-itpro/retail-store-scale-unit-configuration-installation#download-the-commerce-scale-unit-installer).
+   - *baseProduct_Config* - specify the file name, without a full path, corresponding to the Channel Database Configuration downloadable from HQ as described in the bullet 4 of the section [Download the CSU installer](https://docs.microsoft.com/en-us/dynamics365/commerce/dev-itpro/retail-store-scale-unit-configuration-installation#download-the-commerce-scale-unit-installer).
 Once you download the file from HQ place it in the [Download](./Download) folder.
-   - *baseProduct_UseSelfHost* Set to *false*.
+   - *baseProduct_UseSelfHost* - set to *false*.

 1. Hit F5.
 As in case of the Self-Hosted mode the Base Installer will be deployed first and that will be followed by a deployment of the Extension Installer.
 1. While Base Installer will execute it will perform number of prerequisite checks and report any actions required, the prerequisites verify: SQL Server, IIS, TLS, .Net Core Hosting Bundle, and so on.